-- (f) Includes 6,000 shares of Common Stock underlying options which are exercisable within 60 days. - (g) Includes 30,801 shares of Common Stock underlying options which are exercisable within 60 days. - (h) Includes 94,472 shares of Common Stock underlying options which are exercisable within 60 days. - (i) Includes 88,000 shares of Common Stock underlying options which are exercisable within 60 days.
+- ^(f) Includes 6,000 shares of Common Stock underlying options which are exercisable within 60 days. - (g) Includes 30,801 shares of Common Stock underlying options which are exercisable within 60 days. - ^(h) Includes 94,472 shares of Common Stock underlying options which are exercisable within 60 days. - (i) Includes 88,000 shares of Common Stock underlying options which are exercisable within 60 days.
 Ms. Harris' employment with the Company terminated effective January 15, 2005.
 In accordance with the terms of the Company's stock option plans, Ms. Harris is entitled to retain and exercise her vested stock options for a period of ninety days following her resignation from the Company. - (i) Includes 190,000 shares of Common Stock underlying options which are exercisable within 60 days.
 Mr. China's employment with the Company terminated effective November 9, 2004.
-In accordance with the terms of the Company's stock option plans, Mr. China is entitled to retain and exercise his vested stock options for a period of ninety days following his resignation from the Company. - (k) Includes 2,605,709 shares of Restricted Voting Common Stock described in Note (e) above, 861,273 shares of Common Stock underlying options which are exercisable within 60 days, and 4,969 shares of Common Stock held in the Company's 401(k) Plan. - According to an amended Schedule 13G filed with the SEC on November 10, 2004, the following entities, which are affiliates of one another, are the beneficial owners of 4,366,531 shares of Common Stock and have sole voting power with respect to 4,129,357 shares and sole dispositive power with respect to all of the shares.
-The following affiliates own Common Stock in the amounts and manner indicated: Barclays Global Investors, NA, beneficial owner of 3,297,071 shares of Common Stock, with sole voting power with respect to 3,059,897 shares and sole dispositive power with respect to 3,297,071 shares; Barclays Global Fund Advisors, beneficial owner of 369,460 shares of Common Stock, with sole voting and sole dispositive power with respect to all of the shares.
+In accordance with the terms of the Company's stock option plans, Mr. China is entitled to retain and exercise his vested stock options for a period of ninety days following his resignation from the Company. - ^(k) Includes 2,605,709 shares of Restricted Voting Common Stock described in Note (e) above, 861,273 shares of Common Stock underlying options which are exercisable within 60 days, and 4,969 shares of Common Stock held in the Company's 401(k) Plan. - (I) According to an amended Schedule 13G filed with the SEC on November 10, 2004, the following entities, which are affiliates of one another, are the beneficial owners of 4,366,531 shares of Common Stock and have sole voting power with respect to 4,129,357 shares and sole dispositive power with respect to all of the shares.
+The following affiliates own Common Stock in the amounts and manner indicated: Barclays Global Investors, NA, beneficial owner of 3,297,071 shares of Common Stock, with sole voting power with respect to 3,059,897 shares and sole dispositive power with respect to all of the shares; Barclays Global Fund Advisors, beneficial owner of 369,460 shares of Common Stock, with sole voting and sole dispositive power with respect to all of the shares; Barclays Capital Inc., beneficial owner of 700,000 shares of Common Stock, with sole voting and sole dispositive power with respect to all of the shares.
 The Schedule 13G states that the shares reported are held by the company in trust accounts for the economic benefit of the beneficiaries of those accounts.
-Barclay Global Investors' address is 45 Fremont Street, San Francisco, CA 94105. - (m) Dimensional Fund Advisors Inc. ("Dimensional") is an investment adviser registered under Section 203 of the Investment Advisers Act of 1940 which furnishes investment advice to four investment companies registered under the Investment Company Act of 1940.
+Barclay Global Investors' address is 45 Fremont Street, San Francisco, CA 94105. - ^(m) Dimensional Fund Advisors Inc. ("Dimensional") is an investment adviser registered under Section 203 of the Investment Advisers Act of 1940 which furnishes investment advice to four investment companies registered under the Investment Company Act of 1940.
 Dimensional has sole voting and sole dispositive power with respect to all of the shares, but disclaims beneficial ownership.
-Dimensional's mailing address is 1299 Ocean Avenue, 11 th Floor, Santa Monica, CA 90401.
+Dimensional's mailing address is 1299 Ocean Avenue, 11th Floor, Santa Monica, CA 90401.
 This information is based solely on the Schedule 13G/A filed by Dimensional on February 16, 2004.